Evening to Evening Day - NOT According to Sabbath, Day of Atonement, Passover

 I recommend you watch this video by Nehemiah Gordon, he explains what is a Pharisee.

-What do we learn from the passage if we put aside the leaven of the Pharisees?
+What do we learn from the passage?
 We shall start to observe Atonement from Day (Light) 9 Evening until Day (Light) 10 Evening.
 Notice that Evening on the 9th Day does not start Day 10 as it would using the Evening to Evening day reckoning.
 We read that this appointed time starts on 9th Day (Light) Evening not on 10th Day (Light).
 If Day (Light) was reckoned from Evening to Evening, Yahuah would have said it starts on 10th evening.
 He did not.
 Let us not put words into the mouth of the Almighty!

 The following is written by a Pharisee Rabbi on this topic.
 Clearly, he understands that starting in the 9th Day debunks the teachings of the Rabbis' Oral Torah (Oral Law) concerning the Evening to Evening Day reckoning.
 Also note, that he says the Day was observed by the Levities in the temple from the Morning.